 What is a School Council?

-Our school council is made up of elected children from each year group from Year 1 to Year 6.
+Our school council is currently made up of elected children from Year 3 to Year 6.

-The school council meets once every 2 weeks to discuss issues and the views of the children of the school.
+The school council meets each week to discuss issues and the views of the children of the school.
 The school council’s main aim is to make St Paul’s a better place.

-Miss North runs the school council; they meet once a week.
+Miss North runs the school council and they meet every Tuesday.

-Each year an election is held in each class to elect 2 members from each class.
-The children have to present to the class why they would make a good school councilor.
+Each year an election is held in each class to elect two school councillors.
+The children have to present to the class why they would make a good school councillor.
 This is called their manifesto.

-The two children with the most votes are elected as their class School Councillors.
+The two children with the most votes are then elected as their class School Councillors.

 Why do we need a School Council?